StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 ### Default and custom role names

-The default pre-defined roles names \(`stackstate-admin`, `stackstate-power-user`, `stackstate-guest`\) are always available.
-In the same time, extra roles can also be added that have the same permissions.
+The default pre-defined role names \(`stackstate-admin`, `stackstate-power-user`, `stackstate-guest`\) are always available.
+Additional custom role names can be added that have the same permissions.
 Below is an example of how to do this for both Kubernetes and Linux installations.

 {% tabs %}
 {% tab title="Kubernetes" %}